 FYI – The Wilton cake boards make excellent craft mats.

-Another issue I had, were the corn husks were really wonky.
+Another issue I had, was the corn husks were really wonky.
 I should have sprayed them with water and reshaped them.
 But…. then I doubt it would have make much of a difference because the wind and rain kinda did a number on them anyway.

-I filled in the fall porch with mums, pumpkins and gourds.
+I filled in the fall porch with mums, pumpkins, and gourds.
 Lots and lots of pumpkins and gourds.
 I kind of have a pumpkin obsession this year….. have you seen my Fall Table and how I filled my hutch full of them?
 Sometimes, you just gotta go with a crazy idea!